-2. Ad hoc Promotion Committees.
-Working in consultation with the Committee on Appointments and the department, the Dean may appoint faculty to supplement voting members in a department when it is expected that a department will have fewer than two voting members at the time of promotion to the rank of Professor of a faculty member in a tenurable position.
-The resulting committee shall consist of any eligible members of the department and up to two tenured faculty from departments outside of the designated faculty member's home department.
-The committee shall continue until the designated faculty member is promoted to Professor.
+- a.
+When it is expected that a department will have fewer than three voting members at the time of promotion to the rank of Professor of a faculty member.
+Working in consultation with the Committee on Appointments and the department, the Dean shall appoint faculty to supplement voting members in a department when it is expected that a department will have fewer than three voting members at the time of promotion to the rank of Professor of a faculty member in a tenurable position or a faculty member in a Special Appointment.
+The resulting committee shall consist of any eligible members of the department and as many tenured faculty from departments outside of the designated faculty member's home department as necessary to create a committee of at least three. - b.
+When a faculty member is appointed in a program.
+Working in consultation with the Committee on Appointments and the program committee, the Dean shall, when the candidate attains tenure, constitute an ad hoc committee of no fewer than three tenured faculty members.
+When possible, committee members should be from cognate fields.

+In each of the cases above (a. b.), the ad hoc committee shall continue until the designated faculty member is promoted to Professor.
 Whenever possible, the appointed faculty members on the committee shall hold the rank of Professor at the time of appointment to the committee and be chosen from cognate fields.
 The committee members shall select one of their number to serve as Chair.

 The committee shall participate in personnel decisions for the designated faculty member.
 Specifically, the committee shall consult in the writing of annual reviews, perform class visitations, and participate in any other review and evaluation of a faculty member's teaching, scholarship, or service normally undertaken by voting members of the department.
 The committee shall vote on promotion decisions.
-If an ad hoc committee member resigns, the Dean may replace that member after consultation with the Committee on Appointments, the designated faculty member, and any tenured members of the Department.
+If the number of ad hoc committee members drops below the threshold required, then the Dean may appoint replacements in consultation with the remaining members of the committee, the designated faculty member, and the Committee on Appointments.
 If an ad hoc committee member does not hold the rank of Professor at the time the designated faculty member is nominated for promotion to Professor, that member shall be removed from the committee.

-When an ad hoc committee is appointed according to these procedures, the voting members of the department shall be considered to include all members of the committee for all duties described in Section VIG.
+When an ad hoc committee is appointed according to these procedures, the voting members of the department shall be considered to include all members of the committee for all duties described in Section VI.G.